 Web push notifications are notification-style messages sent from web browsers to users on mobile and desktop web.
-After opting in, users receive web push notifications on their mobile device or their desktop — even when their web browser is closed.
+After opting in, users receive web push notifications on their mobile device or their desktop — even when their web browser is in the background.

 If you're using a desktop computer, web push notifications slide onto the top or bottom of your screen.
 On mobile devices, web notifications are delivered to the notification tray and have a nearly identical appearance to those coming from a mobile app.

 3) How are web push notifications different from push notifications sent via apps?

 From a user’s point of view, web and app push notifications are virtually identical.
 The biggest difference is that web push notifications can show up on their desktop, not just on their mobile devices.

 From a marketer’s perspective, web notifications offer a way to take advantage of the fact that 73% of online engagement is from mobile search, and global web traffic from smartphones is predicted to reach 70% by 2025.